tutumenezes/tutumenezes.com/readme.md

 **Live Example hosted on Vercel**: https://tutumenezes.com/

 This is a personal website running on NextJS which pulls the majority of it's dynamic content from a NOTION Database.
-Meanings it's whole backend is resumed to a NOTION page.
-I've been writing about the process [here](https://tutumenezes.notion.site/Journal-Log-b60a8497bde94cb4b933d64437228740).
+Meanings it's whole backend is resumed to a NOTION database.
+I've been writing about the process [here](https://tutumenezes.com/building-this-personal-website).

 You can check both the Backlog, Backend (databases) and Bookmarks for the project [here](https://www.notion.so/tutumenezes/tutumenezes-com-9c571887ad47453e82c8d98bcb8e50e6).